rademacher-p/stats-learn/README.md

 ```
 pip install <path>
 ```
-where the `<path>` is the directory containing `setup.cfg` (and this README).
+where `<path>` is the top-level directory containing `setup.cfg` (and this README).
 Note that the [editable option](https://pip.pypa.io/en/stable/cli/pip_install/) can be used to track any package modifications.

 ## Documentation
-API documentation is provided locally at `docs/API/index.html`
+API documentation can be generated using the `sphinx` package and the `sphinx-rtd-theme`, both installable using `pip`.
+To build the HTML documentation, run `make html` from the `docs/` folder; the top level document will be `docs/build/html/index.html`

 ## Quickstart
 A basic example of model creation, learner definition, and performance assessment is shown below.
 The `model`